It's Official - Demand Is Slowing

 Both of the past declines in economic activity (2001, 2008) were preceded by a report of declining demand from the Federal Reserve Senior Loan Survey.
 The results of the survey on trends in demand are at precisely the same level as they were at the start of the past two recessions making a case for a possible decline in economic activity in 2018.

-The fact that banks are seeing a decrease in demand for loans corroborates the slow down in all of the economic data that I have been tracking and publishing over the past several months.
+The fact that banks are seeing a decrease in demand for loans corroborates the slowdown in all of the economic data that I have been tracking and publishing over the past several months.
 Asset prices should follow, with a lag, the change in demand for loans on those assets.

 What is interesting, however, is that typically economic expansions end with banks tightening loan standards and that in part, contributes to the declines in demand for new loans.
 As the standards are less attractive, borrowers demand less credit.
 Currently, banks are loosening their standards on loans, and they still see weakening demand as pictured above.